 Wendy Lebing, Assistant Dean, QA/RA Program, M.A.L.D., Tufts University; M.S., Temple University

 Cheryl Leeser, Academic Advisor, M.A., Immaculata College

-Mia K. Luehrmann-Cowan, Associate Dean for the Sciences at Ambler, College of Science and Technology, Ph.D., University of Illinois, Urbana
+Mia K. Luehrmann-Cowan, Assistant Dean, College of Science and Technology, Ph.D., University of Illinois, Urbana

 Rhonda E. Maneval, Director, RN-BSN Advanced Placement Program, R.N., Ed.D., The Pennsylvania State University

 Robert Mason, Director, Environmental Studies, Ph.D., Rutgers, The State University of New Jersey